List of DC Animated Universe characters: Plastic Man

 Plastic Man was stated by Dwayne McDuffie to be unusable in the show despite being mentioned as a League member by John Stewart in one episode, but he did not explain why.
-In the episode "The Greatest Story Never Told", Elongated Man complains longly and loudly to Booster Gold about feeling left out in comparison to Plastic Man, given the two's very similar powers (although Plastic Man can change into objects, Elongated Man is also one of the premiere detectives of the DC Universe).

 Phantom Stranger

-Bruce Timm had intended to utilize the Phantom Stranger in the DC Animated Universe, but was not allowed to do so.
+Bruce Timm had intended to utilize the Phantom Stranger in the DC Animated Universe, but was not allowed to do so for unknown reasons.

 Teen Titans

 The Teen Titans and related characters were off-limits due to the eponymous series.
-Green Arrow's sidekick Speedy appears in the episode "Patriot Act" following the finale of Teen Titans.
+Green Arrow's sidekick Speedy appears in the episode "Patriot Act", which aired following the finale of Teen Titans.

 Vertigo characters

-Sandman and other Vertigo characters were said by Bruce Timm in a Wizard interview to be considered, featuring an appearance of Neil Gaiman's Sandman character, but they weren't sure how to incorporate it into the tone of the show.
+Sandman and other Vertigo characters were said by Bruce Timm in a Wizard interview to be considered, featuring an appearance of Neil Gaiman's Sandman character, but they weren't sure how to incorporate it into the tone of the franchise.
 He went on to say "But now, it's not even an issue.
 The whole Vertigo universe is closed off for us."
 In the same interview, Bruce Timm also states that they did attempt to use the Phantom Stranger and the Spectre but were told they could not use those characters.

-Neil Gaiman on the subject: "I always loved the idea of doing a Sandman/Batman Animated cartoon episode, and we were definitely talking about it in '93, after Vertigo came into existence...I'd assumed that they lost interest.
+Neil Gaiman once said: "I always loved the idea of doing a Sandman/Batman Animated cartoon episode, and we were definitely talking about it in '93, after Vertigo came into existence...I'd assumed that they lost interest.
 But there was definitely some kind of Vertigo/DC divide that came into existence in there somewhere, imposed from DC/Vertigo editorial and above, worried, I was told, that a kid would feel pressured by continuity to pick up a 'For Mature Readers' title and the world would end."